prakashsanjay/AWS-Cloud-Practitioner-Study-Guide-/README.md

 3. Udemy often has their courses go on sale from time to time.
 It might be worth waiting to purchase you will get 90% discount in these courses

 4. AWS conducting webinar on AWS certification preparation and how to use aws services etc attend those services by subscribing & registering on amazon
-  AWS will provide 50% discount voucher code which will valid for 6 month which you can redeem while scheduling your certification exam your exam fee will be reduced by 50% once you passed the exam you will get another 50% exam voucher so please use those benifits do not invest full amount on AWS certification exam if your country's currancy is very weeker than USD.
+  AWS will provide 50% discount voucher code which will valid for 180 days which you can redeem while scheduling your certification exam your exam fee will be reduced by 50% once you passed the exam you will get another 50% exam voucher so please use those benifits do not invest full amount on AWS certification exam if your country's currancy is very weeker than USD.